 Skills required for the visuals team: sense of image, skills in photo and/or video editing.
 All sections of EPFL, ECAL, CEPV and other schools/universities welcome.

 Skills required: All sections of EPFL, HEC or HEIG-VD welcome.
-Car driving license required.
+Driving license required.

 COMPETITION PROJECT